Meaningful Easter Activities

 This is what we do in our family and the above are pictures from 2015.
 We also did traditional dyeing and had an Easter egg hunt but we have lots of fun with this each year!

-The above idea might be met with a little criticism, as Christ was not in the tomb on the 3rd day, but it is about relating to children.
-Also, if you need help relating the Easter story, try a book here.
+The above idea might be met with a little criticism, as Christ was not in the tomb on the 3rd day, so why would kids find any eggs?
+But it is about relating to children, Jesus went in a man, came out the resurrected King, and though He wasn’t in the tomb he was on Earth.
+If you need help telling the Easter story, try a book here.

 If red eggs are too much or a little off putting, perhaps writing on eggs, prior to coloring, with wax crayons, words like “love” or “Jesus” or even scripture, might be a better way to relate the message to your little ones.